List of Haven characters: Charlotte Cross

 Played by Laura Mennell (season 5), Charlotte came to Haven as a CDC scientist to investigate the infection on Dave Teagues' leg.
 However, Vince Teagues becomes suspicious of her agenda and later discovers that the CDC has no knowledge of her presence in Haven.
 He reveals his suspicions to Audrey Parker and after discovering photographs she has of past Audreys they both confront Charlotte about it but she's able to avoid their questions.
 She also began a relationship with Dwight.
 Eventually, she's confronted again by Audrey Parker, after finding in her possession a ring identical to her own; in response, Charlotte requests Nathan to give her ring back in exchange for the truth.
 As Nathan returns the ring he discovers, much to his discomfort, that he can feel her touch.
 It is then that Charlotte admits to being Mara's mother and the creator of the Barn which she did in order to teach her daughter a lesson.
 By creating the 27-year cycle she gave Mara new personalities to help with the Troubles.
 She also reveals that she came to Haven after discovering that Audrey's true personality was resurfacing.
-Charlotte was later killed by Croatoan, her own husband and father of Mara.
+Charlotte was later killed allegedly by Croatoan, her own husband and father of Mara, but it was actually Dave whom he controlled into murdering Charlotte.

-Recurring characters

 Eleanor Carr

 Eleanor, played by Mary-Colin Chisholm (season 1), is an EMT in Haven.
 She knows what she wants and is instinctively bossy.
 She has experienced The Troubles and is wary of outsiders, but she takes a liking to Audrey.
 Eleanor is the mother of Julia Carr and she was killed at a party that was thrown for Audrey, when she was pushed down a flight of stairs by the chameleon in As You Were.